Whether you can give Miralax for dog constipation is an important question.

 If your are assuming your dog is constipated because you have seen him repeatedly position himself as to have a bowel movement and nothing came out, you may need to take a closer look at what is really happening.

-Chances are, your dog is straining to urinate rather than defecate which is a common symptom of a urinary tract infection.
+If your dog is straining to urinate rather than defecate, then this form of straining is a common symptom of a urinary tract infection.
 Female dogs are particularly prone to these.

-So if you have noticed your dog producing stools, it's likely not a case of constipation you're dealing with, but a case of colitis, points out veterinarian Dr. Andy.
+If you have noticed your dog recently producing stools, it's therefore likely not a case of constipation you're dealing with, but a case of colitis, points out veterinarian Dr. Andy.

 "If you are trying to relieve constipation be careful.
 Straining to defecate can also be caused by colitis.
 So, if there has been any recent diarrhea, mucous, or blood in the stool, giving something like Miralax will make it far worse."~ Dr. Andy